How to Easily Localize React-Native Apps in 2023

 Extensibility: Compared to other i18n frameworks, i18next is extensible and can be used in any Javascript environment (and a few non-Javascript – .net, elm, iOS, Android), with any UI framework, and with any i18n format.

-It should roughly look like the picture below:
+The final project should look like the picture below:

 Include the following lines: